Porsche Taycan vs Tesla Model S: rivals comparison

 The Model S has picked up glowing safety scores in Europe and America.
 In fact, in a US roof strength test, the Tesla broke the crushing machine; it’s strong enough that you could put four cars on the roof and it wouldn’t cave in.
 As well as the optional Autopilot system, which costs over £3,000 and delivers a similar level of autonomous driving to the Porsche, the Tesla features lane-departure warning and speed assistance.

 While one of these is made by a Californian tech company and the other is built by a sports car manufacturer with decades of experience and VW Group backing, the Taycan and Model S are fairly well-matched.
-If you only look at the numbers, the Tesla would impress you most - it’s quicker, more practical and offers a much longer range - but there are still doubts over its build quality.
+If you only look at the numbers, the Tesla would impress you most - it’s quicker, especially with the Plaid powertrain, more practical and offers a much longer range - but there are still doubts over its build quality.
 Tesla seems to continuously change its pricing (in 2019, it slashed the price of the Model S by as much as £48,000), which worries some potential customers and makes monthly finance payments more expensive.

 For other eco-friendly cars that are good to drive, read our guide to the best hybrid and electric sports cars.